benweissmann/dbsc-proxy/README.md

   - Add a `Secure-Session-Registration` header with challenge `timestamp:hmac(timestamp)` and path `/dbsc_proxy/StartSession`.
 We support only the `ES256` algorithm since the public keys are shorter.
   - Leave the `Set-Cookie` as-is to support browsers that doesn't support DBSC
   - We set the `authorization` field of Secure-Session-Registration to `aead(upstream_session)`.
-We do this instead of relying on the client storing the long-lived cookie as instructed by the passed-through Set-Cookie, so that we can access the cookie attributes later during session registration.
+We do this instead of relying on the client storing the long-lived cookie as instructed by the passed-through Set-Cookie, so that we can access the cookie attributes later during session registration (otherwise, we'd only get the cookie value -- cookies passed from client to server do not include attributes)

 The proxy intercepts requests to the `/dbsc_proxy/StartSession` endpoint, and:

 - Checks that the provided challenge matches the format `timestamp:hmac(timestamp)` with a valid HMAC and recent timestamp
 - Notes the `session` cookie from the request -- this is the `upstream_session`
-- Returns the DBSC JSON session instructions with a fixed session ID of "dbsc_proxy", refresh URL of `/dbsc_proxy/RefreshSession`, credentials of `[{ type: cookie, name: session, attributes: <session cookie attributes>}]`, and a scope from the `DBSC_PROXY_SCOPE` environment variable.
+- Returns the DBSC JSON session instructions with a fixed session ID of `dbsc_proxy`, refresh URL of `/dbsc_proxy/RefreshSession`, credentials of `[{ type: cookie, name: session, attributes: <session cookie attributes>}]`, and a scope from the `DBSC_PROXY_SCOPE` environment variable.
     - Adds a `Set-Cookie: dbsc_proxy=aead({upstream_session, pubkey})` with the expiration (and all other attributes) from the upstream cookie
     - Adds a `Set-Cookie: session=timestamp:hmac(timestamp:<dbsc_proxy cookie value>)` header.
 Sets the expiration of this cookie to `DBSC_PROXY_REFRESH_INTERVAL`, and all other attributes to the values from the upstream cookie.

 ### Requests In A Session

 On all requests, if there is a `session` cookie starting with `dbsc_proxy:` and a `dbsc_proxy` cookie, the proxy:
-  - Verifies that the cookie conforms to the format `timestamp:hmac(timestamp:<dbsc_proxy>)`
+  - Verifies that the cookie conforms to the format `<timestamp>:hmac(<timestamp>:<dbsc_proxy>)`
   - Verifies that the HMAC is valid and the timestamp is within 15 minutes
   - Then, decrypts `dbsc_proxy` to get `({ upstream_session, pubkey })`.
   - When sending the request upstream: